SNU-HCIL/2020-Fall-DCCP/template/public/md/input-processing-output.md

 # `print` Function with Multiple Arguments

 * Python allows one to display multiple items with a single call to print
    * Items are separated by commas when passed as arguments
    * Arguments displayed in the order they are passed to the function
-    * Items are automatically separated by a **space** when displayed on screen
+   * Items are automatically separated by a .red[space] when displayed on screen

 ```python
 # This program demonstrates the print function with two arguments.